idanai/card-deck-inspiration-alternative/README.md

 ♠|Spade|gain +1 for a skill of your choice, until the session ends.
 ♥|Heart|move a curse/effect from an object/creature, to another, or cast Bless on a creature.
 ♣|Club|when attacking, attack once more.
-♦|Diamond|find an object that you know some one is looking for (GM's discretion).
+♦|Diamond|find an object that you know someone[^3] (an NPC) is looking for (GM's discretion).
+[^3]The GM determines if you know the person or the object from before.
+The point is to make the GM come up with new story ideas and quests on the spot, not resolve them.

 ### King
 ||||